uberhalit/SimpleSekiroSavegameHelper/README.md

 ## Credits

+* [klm123](https://gaming.stackexchange.com/users/49789/klm123) for some save file offsets
 * [Darius Dan](http://www.dariusdan.com) for the icon

 ## Version History

+* v2.0.0.0 (2019-05-01)
+  * Added feature to patch game so it will accept any save file
+  * Added save file importer
+  * Checkbox states will be saved now
+  * Small fixes
 * v1.1.0.0 (2019-04-16)
   * Added feature to give a name to backups
   * Added feature to delete backups
-  * Hotkeys are toggeable now
+  * Hotkeys are toggleable now
   * Removed lock/unlock feature as they could crash the game
 * v1.0.0.0 (2019-03-23)
   * Initial release